Shihan150/iloscar/README.md

 * Smoothing function

 A LOWESS smoothing function is available within the module.
-Users have the flexibility to upload data files and manually adjust the hyperparamter that controls the windown fraction used in the LOWESS algorithm.
+Users have the flexibility to upload data files and manually adjust the hyperparameters that controls the window fraction used in the LOWESS algorithm.
 Note that the default temporal resolution for output data is 0.2 kyr.
 For a comprehensive explanation of the smoothing algorithm, please refer to the following link: [LOWESS Smoothing Algorithm](https://www.statsmodels.org/dev/generated/statsmodels.nonparametric.smoothers_lowess.lowess.html).

 ### Model structure